noahehall/theBookOfNoah/_javascript.md

       1. cache-control
       2. content-length
       3. etag
-##### optimizing content efficiency
 ##### critical rendering path
   - the set of steps browsers must take to convert HTML, CSS and JS into a living, breathing application
-    1. steps: bytes > chars > tokens > nodes > object model
+    1. optimizing the critical rendering path is the process of minimizing the total amount of time spent performing each step in browser rendering process
+    2. render content to screen as quickly as possible
+    3. reduce the amount of time between screen updates after the initial render
+      - i.e. achieve higher refresh rates
-      -
+  - browser rendering process
-    2. html markup > DOM
+    1. process html markup and build DOM tree
-    3. CSS markup > CSSOM
+    2. process CSS markup and build CSSOM tree
+    3. combine the DOM and CSSOM into a render tree
+    4. run layout on the render tree to compute geometry of each node
+    5. paint the individual nodes to the screen
+  - DOM Tree: captures the properties and relationships of the DOM
+    1. bytes
+    2. chars
+    3. tokens
+    4. nodes
+    5. DOM
+  - CSSOM: CSS object model: tells the browser how the elements in the DOM Tree will look when rendered
+    1. bytes
+    2. chars
+    3. tokens
-    4.
+    4. nodes
+    5. CSSOM
+  - Render Tree: combines  the CSSOM and DOM trees which i used to compute the layout of each visible element and serves as an input to the paint process that renders the pixels to screen
+    1. contains only the nodes required to render the page
+    2. captures all the visible DOM content on the page and all the CSSOm style information for each node
+    - steps.
+      1. start at root of DOM Tree, travers each visible node
+        - only visible tags (e.g. no `metatags`)
+        - no CSS hidden elements, e.g. (no `display:none` yes `visible:none`)
+      2. for each vsiible node, find the appropriate matcing CSSOM rules and apply them
+      3. render vsiible nodes with conten tand their computed stules
+    - Layout/reflow: is where the browser figures out the geometric information for elements: their size and location in the page.
+      1. computes the exact position and size of each object
+  - Paint/rasterizing: takes in the final render tree and renders pixels to screens
+    1. complex styles take longer, e.g. `drop-shadow` >`color`
-  - Optimizing the critical rendering path refers to prioritizing the display of content that relates to the current user action.
+  - Optimizing the critical rendering path refers to
+    1. prioritizing the display of content that relates to the current user action.
+    2. improving the time to first render of web pages
+    3. developing well-performing interactive applications
-  - progessive rendering: the page is loaded with minimal content at first, and then progressively re-painted as new content is ready
+  - progressive rendering: the page is loaded with minimal content at first, and then progressively re-painted as new content is ready
     1. significantly improves the time to first render
   - unoptimized rendering: the page is not loaded until all content is ready to be displayed
+  - technical explanation
+    1. conversion: browser reads raw bytes of HTML and translates them to individual chars based on specified encoding ofthe file (e.g. utf-8)
+    2. tokenizing: browser convers strings of chars into distinct tokens, e.g. `<html>` into an HTML dom node
+    3. lexing: the emitted tokens are converted into *objects* which define their properties and rules
+    4. DOM construction: the HTML markup that defines relationships between tags (e.g. some tags are parents of other tags) - the created objects are linked in a tree data structure that captures this relationship
+    5. the final output of this                              is the document object model
+  - non-technical explanation
     1. request HTML document
       - parse the response
       - construct DOM
-    - browser discovers CSS, JS, and other resources and dispatches reuests
+      - browser discovers CSS, JS, and other resources and dispatches requests
     2. request CSS files
       - browser constructs CSSOM after all of the CSS content is received and combines it with the DOM tree to construct the *render tree*
     3. get fonts
       - font requests are dispatched after the *render tree* can tell the browser which font variants are needed to render teh specified text on the page
     4. first paint
       - if fonts are not available, the browser may not render any text pixels
     5. paint text
+  - to find out how long the CSS processing takes
+    1. record a timeline in DevTools
+    2. look for *Recalculate style* event
+  - CSS: is treated as a render blockign resource
+    1. the browser wont render any processed content until the CSSOM is constructed
 ##### rendering performance
 ##### low bandwidth & high latency
 ##### PRPL